 Occasionally, questions and issues may arise that employees feel uncomfortable discussing with their supervisor or department management.
 The Employee Representative Program provides employees with access to Employee Representatives who are trained to assist them with work-related concerns in a confidential manner.

-Biological and adoptive mothers are eligible for up to eight weeks of paid parental leave, and biological and adoptive fathers up to two weeks of paid parental leave, for the birth or adoption of a child.
+Biological and adoptive mothers are eligible for up to 8 weeks of paid parental leave, and biological and adoptive fathers up to 2 weeks of paid parental leave, for the birth or adoption of a child.
 Additional leave may be paid using accrued leave or unpaid.

 Employees who adopt children are eligible for reimbursement of up to $5,000 per year for qualified adoption expenses.
 This benefit is intended to support employees who choose to have families by adoption, and provides them with a financial benefit similar to that provided under our medical plans for employees who have families by childbirth.

 The Bank provides emergency back-up child care to assist employees who are primary child care providers (whether parents or grandparents) of children 2 months to 13 years of age.
 The Bank contacts with Bright Horizons Family Solutions at One Financial Center, which is conveniently located across the street from the Bank.

 The Health and Wellness Center retains a full-time Physician Assistant to assist you with any episodic illness or injury, as well as managing any leave cases such as Disability, Workers Compensation or Parental Leave.
 The Health and Wellness Center also sponsors blood drives, preventive health care programs, urgent care visits, annual flu shots, self-service blood pressure checks, a lactation room for new moms and a variety of health awareness workshops.